jwilger/kookaburra/README.markdown

 # Kookaburra #

+N.B.
+I (John Wilger) am no longer maintaining this library.
+If you find it useful and would like to take over maintenance, please reach out.

 Kookaburra is a framework for implementing the [Window Driver] [Window Driver] pattern in order to keep acceptance tests maintainable.